chungyc/site-personal/site/article/physics/relativity/paradox/twin/index.markdown

 ## The other twin's inertial frames {#other-frames}

+No, we do not need general relativity for this particular problem.
+We would need general relativity if spacetime is curved or if mass or energy affects spacetime significantly, neither of which is the case here.
+Special relativity suffices to explain what happens from the other twin's perspective.

+First, let us take a look at the spacetime diagram of the world lines of the twins in the inertial frame where the traveling twin is stationary during their outbound trip.
+This diagram is below, with the origin set at the event where the traveling twin arrives at the star.

 ![World lines in the inertial frame for the outbound trip](/diagrams/article/relativity/paradox/twin/outbound-frame.svg)

+Interestingly, much less than half of the total time has passed for the twin who remains on Earth in the inertial frame above by the time the traveling twin arrives at the star.
+What about the other way around, when the traveling twin departs from the star and heads back to Earth?
+This diagram is below, likewise with the origin set at the event where the traveling twin departs from the star.

 ![World lines in the inertial frame for the inbound trip](/diagrams/article/relativity/paradox/twin/inbound-frame.svg)

+Similarly to the perspective from the outbound trip, much less than half the time passes for the twin from the inertial frame where the traveling twin is stationary during their inbound trip.
+Also note that the time on Earth is significantly _after_ the halfway point when the traveling twin departs from the star.

+What does this mean?
+Time _does_ pass more slowly for the twin on the Earth in the inertial frames for the other twin while they are traveling to and from the star.
+However, there is a whole chunk of time in the middle for the twin on the Earth which is skipped while the traveling twin is in these inertial frames.
+Said another way, while the traveling twin is on their way to the star, the twin on Earth ages slowly in the traveling twin's inertial frame, but the twin on Earth ages suddenly when the other twin turns around at the star, and the twin on Earth ages slowly again while the traveling twin heads back to Earth.

+We can see this as well with the spacetime diagram in Earth's inertial frame.
+If we map the \(x\) axes from the previous two diagrams into Earth's inertial frame, we will get the spacetime diagram below.
+We can see between these axes the same chunk of time for the twin on the Earth which does not pass in the inertial frames for the traveling twin while they are traveling to the star and coming back from the star.

 ![World lines from Earth with the \(x\) axes from the traveling twin](/diagrams/article/relativity/paradox/twin/worldlines-axes.svg)

+This explains why it seemed the twin paradox was paradoxical.
+We correctly reasoned that time will pass slowly for both twins, but it's too easy for us to assume that a "now" is in every inertial frame, and not realize that there's a big gap in the time on Earth between the inertial frames for the traveling twin when they turn around.

 ## What the other twin sees {#other-observations}